ericmaddox/ericmaddox/README.md

 ---

 <div align="center">
-<sub>⚡ Powered by caffeine, curiosity, and continuous integration</sub>
+<sub>⚡ Powered by caffeine, curiosity, and continuous passion for innovation.</sub>
 </div>